joaokucera/csharp-logic-programming/README.md

 A C# logic programming introduction to support video tutorials
 ==============================================================

 The proposal here is to show how to use C# to programming what you want using game samples.
+At this case, we will create a text game.

 Compatility
 ===========